YVR–Airport station

+SkyTrain service to YVR–Airport station began on August 17, 2009, along with the rest of the Canada Line.
 The Vancouver International Airport Authority contributed up to $300 million toward the airport branch of the Canada Line, which includes YVR–Airport.
-Like Richmond–Brighouse station, YVR–Airport only has a single track.
+The station replaced the previous Airport station, a bus exchange on Lulu Island that was effectively closed in September 2009.